Cycle Touring Georgia (Country)

 One thing to be wary for in the desert regions of Georgia (Kakheti), are poisonous snakes and scorpions.
 So, be careful where you relax.

-Overall, Georgia is a very safe country to travel.
+Overall, Georgia is a very safe country to travel but that doesn't mean the risk is zero.
 Crime is low, people are very kind and trustworthy, but, it is a deeply patriarchal society.
-In some cases, men can come off a little ‘too-friendly’ and overbearing, and as a solo-female traveller this is uncomfortable.
+In some cases, men can come off a little ‘too-friendly’ and overbearing, and as a solo-female traveler this is uncomfortable.
 As always, general travel safety rules apply.
 Be cautious of those that appear a little too friendly, and if invited to someone’s home it may be better to consider homes with other women present.

 As much as I love Georgia, I remain wary of attention from men, however my years of experience traveling solo as a woman have honed this kind of a 6th sense.
 I’ve had minimal success with pretending to have a husband or boyfriend, but perhaps I’m just a bad liar.